Orator-Bot/terms-of-service/README.md

 - If we are asked by Discord for taking any steps, we will do it without giving any warnings.
 ## Who has access

-Only the owner and the developers of the game have access to your data.
+Only the owner and the developers of the bot have access to your data.
 Under no circumstance, anyone other than the mentioned above staff will be provided access to it.

 ## Privacy Policy of Orator Bot
 By using Orator, You agree to these terms: